raulgilabert/pdf-cutter/README.md

 # pdf-cutter

-pdf file cutter for slides where 2 pages are in one of the file
+Pdf file cutter for slides where 2 pages are in one of the file

+## Requirements

+- `pdf2image`
+- `img2pdf`